TheBarbaraIsTaken/SentenceGenerator/README.md

 Almutiri, T., & Nadeem, F. (2022).
 Markov models applications in natural language processing: a survey.
 Int.
 J. Inf.
 Technol.
 Comput.
 Sci, 2, 1-16.
 Cao, S., Kitaev, N., & Klein, D. (2020).
 Unsupervised parsing via constituency tests. arXiv preprint arXiv:2010.03146.

+## Setup and usage

+After downloading the code and installing the requirements you have to download the corpus from the link provided in the datesets, create a folder called "Data" in the root directory of the project and place there the UD_English-EWT folder.

+The program can be executed with the `main.py` command.